 Studies show that switching tasks causes us to work less effectively and efficiently, with some research suggesting we lose as much as 40% of our productivity by hopping between multiple things.
 Opening up an email is no exception.

-The only way out of this loop is to set yourselves an email management schedule.
+The only way out of this loop is to set yourselves an email management schedule with the best app for email management.
 Pick a handful of designated times throughout the day to deal with email—maybe mid-morning, after lunch, and late afternoon—and then stop peeking at your inbox outside of those windows.
-Some email management software can remind you of your schedule too.
+Some email management softwares can remind you of your schedule too.

 If Inbox doesn’t work for you but you are in Google’s email universe, some choice Gmail add-ons allow better email management and can go a long way in enhancing your email experience.
 From reimagining your inbox’s interface to adding on valuable productivity features, there’s a whole world of possibilities just waiting to be tapped—and there’s no better time to explore it than now to lead your inbox to zero.

-Several other email management software like Mailman can help you reduce your inbox to zero while boosting your productivity by leaps.
+Several other best app for email management like Mailman can help you reduce your inbox to zero while boosting your productivity by leaps.